RESOURCES

 POPULAR BOOKSTORES

-The best bookstores for buying ESL and subjects textbooks in English are D.K.
+The best bookstores for buying ESL and subject textbooks in English are D.K.
 Today, they own several branches throughout the greater Bangkok area.
-Best second is probably Chulalongkorn's university bookstore located on their Siam Square campus behind the British Council building.
+The best second is probably Chulalongkorn University's bookstore located on their Siam Square campus behind the British Council building.
 And the third best is probably Kinokuniya, a Japanese chain bookstore based inside the huge Paragon mall.
 One can visit them all in a matter of hours - D.K.
 Chula, Kinokunya all have branches at Siam Square (BTS skystrain station Siam Square).

 TEACHING LICENSES